elicer/gs-consuming-rest-android/README.ftl.md

 What you'll build
 -----------------

-You'll some publicly visible Facebook data using their REST API from Android.
+You'll fetch some publicly visible Facebook data using their REST API from Android.

 What you'll need
 ----------------